duikboot/flask-docker-celery-rabbitmq/README.md

     curl --data '{json}' -H 'Content-Type: application/json' 0.0.0.0:8000/api/process_data

-It will return a task_id, which you can search for in RabbitMQ.
+It will return a task_id, which you can search for in Flower [url](http://0.0.0.0:9999/tasks).

 Open the RabbitMQ interface in your favorite browser [url](http://0.0.0.0:15672/) and login:
 - username: rabbit_user